Top 10 Things To Do In Hawaii

 Further reading: The Best Scenic Drives In Hawaii.

-Let’s face it, one of the first images that come to mind when you think of Hawaii is that of a tropical beach.
+Let’s face it: one of the first images that come to mind when you think of Hawaii is that of a tropical beach.
 I can’t blame you.
-Though Hawaii is way more than just beautiful beaches, it sure has a lot of those as well, despite unfortunate overdevelopment in some of the prettier spots.
-From beaches with sand in almost all colors of the rainbow, the world’s best surf spots, sea turtle hang-out spot, and secluded coves where you’ll likely be the only ones around – the islands reward those travelers willing to drive or hike the “extra mile”.
+Though Hawaii has more than just beautiful beaches, it sure has many of those as well, despite unfortunate overdevelopment in some of the prettier spots.
+From beaches with sand in almost all colors of the rainbow, the world’s best surf spots, sea turtle hang-out spots, and secluded coves where you’ll likely be the only ones around – the islands reward those travelers willing to drive or hike the “extra mile”.
 As stunning as some of Hawaii’s beaches are, visitors must exercise caution when swimming, especially during the winter months when the ocean can be surprising and unforgiving.

 Kawakiu Beach - Molokai Hawaii

-Ehukai Beach - Oahu North Shore - Hawaii - colors
+Ehukai Beach - Oahu North Shore - Hawaii - wave and sand

 quote-blue